What is a Civil Engineering Technician?

 How do I Become a Civil Engineering Technician?

-What work experience do I need to become a Civil Engineering Technician?
+What education or degrees do I need to become a Civil Engineering Technician?

 Below are examples of industries where Civil Engineering Technicians work: